 Administrative burden of EHRs

-An AMA and Dartmouth-Hitchcock Medical Center study found that for every hour of face-to-face time with patients, physicians spend nearly 2 additional hours on EHR and clerical tasks.
+An AMA and Dartmouth-Hitchcock Medical Center study found that for every hour of face-to-face time with patients, physicians spend nearly two additional hours on EHR and clerical tasks (PDF).

 Electronic Health Record usability

-An extensive AMA-RAND Corporation study on physician satisfaction led the AMA to provide 8 EHR requirements.
+An extensive AMA-RAND Corporation study (PDF) on physician satisfaction led the AMA to provide eight EHR requirements.